Searching for some humble LGBTQ inspo? Get online and check out these awesome and super inspiring gay blogs!

 We find Court and Nic's journey especially inspiring since they do all this while also navigating life in an unconventional family unit, as a married lesbian couple.
 Let's be honest, being gay can make life difficult (well, others can make it difficult for you) but these ladies prove it doesn't need to hold you back from living the life you want.

-11. Two Bad Tourists – Gay travel and parties blog
+10. Two Bad Tourists – Gay travel blog

 If you've followed us for a while then you probably already know we're both friends and fans of Auston and David from Two Bad Tourists.
 These guys are really a couple of queers after our own hearts, sharing fabulous stories about travel and gay parties from around the world.